National Games of India: Modern National Games of India

 For several years in the mid-twentieth century, the national games were conducted on a low key note.
 However, the first Modern National Games on the lines of the Olympics were held in 1985 in New Delhi.
-Thereafter Kerala (1987), Pune, Maharashtra (1994), Bangalore, Karnataka (1997), Manipur (1999), Ludhiana, Punjab (2001), Hyderabad, Andhra Pradesh (2002), Guwahati, Assam (2007), Ranchi, Jharkhand (2011), Trivandrum, Kerala (2015) and Ahemdabad, Gujarat (2022) hosted the Games.
+Thereafter Kerala (1987), Pune, Maharashtra (1994), Bangalore, Karnataka (1997), Manipur (1999), Ludhiana, Punjab (2001), Hyderabad, Andhra Pradesh (2002), Guwahati, Assam (2007), Ranchi, Jharkhand (2011), Trivandrum, Kerala (2015) and Ahmedabad, Gujarat (2022) hosted the Games.
 Like the early games, the modern games had their challenges: for example, a decision on the sixth modern National Games in Ludhiana, Punjab was delayed because the Central Government diverted funding for the first Afro-Asian Games.
 The National Games were normally to be held every two years, leaving those years in which the Olympic Games and Asian Games are scheduled.
 In exceptional cases or natural calamity, the Indian Olympic Association (IOA) can relax the general rule.
 In practice, the games were often held at three to four year intervals in the 1990s, 2000s, and 2010s.